Gap Inc. hires American fashion designer Zac Posen as creative director - ExBulletin

 Gap Inc. hires American fashion designer Zac Posen as creative director

-NEW YORK — Gap Inc. has chosen American fashion designer Zac Posen as creative director of the chain.
+NEW YORK (AP) Gap Inc. has chosen American fashion designer Zac Posen as the chain's creative director.

 The hiring announced Monday marks one of the first major personnel moves under the San Francisco-based chain's new CEO, Richard Dickson, who took the helm in August and aims to turn around years of sluggish sales.
 Dickson had previously served as president of toy giant Mattel and was responsible for reinvigorating its Barbie and Hot Wheels lines.